cursorless-dev/cursorless/docs/user/README.md

 - `"round wrap <TARGET>"`: wraps the target with parentheses
 - `"box wrap <TARGET>"`: wraps the target with square brackets

+### Slice

+The slice command is used to add multiple cursors to the editor.
+Each cursor is inserted at the same column on each row requested within the command.

+- `"pre <TARGET 1> slice <TARGET 2>"`
+- `"pre <TARGET 1> slice (past|until) <TARGET 2>"`

+The first command is equivalent to the second command when `"past"` is used.
+When `"until"` is used in the second command, cursors are inserted from the first target through to the line above the second target.

+### Reverse/Shuffle/Sort

+These commands are to be paired with the `"item"` scope and can be used to reorder items within a list.

+- `"shuffle every item <TARGET>"`
+- `"sort every item <TARGET>"`
+- `"reverse every item <TARGET>"`

 eg:
 `box wrap blue air`